 Minnesota requires that a person have a valid permit to possess or control a concealable firearm in a public place.1

-Minnesota is, generally, a “shall issue” state, meaning that the county sheriff must issue a permit to carry a handgun if the applicant meets certain qualifications.2 When an applicant applies for a permit to carry a handgun, the county sheriff must issue a license if the applicant:
+Minnesota law generally requires the county sheriff to issue a permit to carry a handgun if the applicant meets certain qualifications.2 When an applicant applies for a permit to carry a handgun, the county sheriff must issue a license if the applicant:

 - Is at least 21 years old;

 - Is a citizen or permanent resident of the U.S.;

 - Has training in the safe use of a handgun;

 - Is not prohibited from possessing a firearm because the applicant: